jakebellacera/scenery.js/README.md

 #### scenery:destroyed

 Emitted after the Scenery object is destroyed.
-If the Scenery element is going to be removed from the DOM in addition, then the event will emit right before the element is deleted.
+If the Scenery element is going to be removed from the DOM in addition to the Scenery object being destroyed, then the event will emit right before the element is deleted.

 #### scenery:began

 Emitted after the Scenery object begins animating.

+Additional data passed into the `event.detail` object are:

+* `initialScene` - (_Number_) the index of the initial scene.
+Do note that this index is _one-based_, so the index will start at 1.

 #### scenery:ended